 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for the Marriott Rewards® Premier Plus Credit Card and Starwood Preferred Guest® Credit Card from American Express are not available through this site.
+Offers for the Marriott Bonvoy™ American Express® Card and Marriott Bonvoy Business™ American Express® Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 Korean Air SKYPASS is one of our favorite frequent flyer programs.
 Over the last decade, we’ve seen continual consolidation in the U.S. rewards market, accompanied by a slow but steady decline in value of some of our favorite rewards currencies.

 Over that same timeframe, Korean Air has been diligently chipping away at improving the SKYPASS frequent flyer program, adding new functionality and high-value redemption options, and working on providing a quality experience for its members.
 One of Marriott's 40+ airline partners, Korean SKYPASS offers some of the best first-class award availability of any airline and flies to more U.S. cities than any other Asian carrier.

 SKYPASS does have its quirks and restrictions, but on the whole, it provides top-value redemptions across a number of quality destinations.
 Members can transfer high-value, flexible rewards currencies to redeem for awesome experiences — these are the hallmarks of a quality rewards program.